HackSocNotts/markdown-newsletter/example.md

 ### This is an item header
 Normal text.
 This is some more text.
 This is some more text. **This is some bold text.** This is some more text.
 This is some more text.
 This is some more text. *This is some italic text*.
 This is some more text.
-This is some underlined text.
+This is some more text.
 This is some more text.

 Here is a new paragraph.
 It also has a [link](https://www.example.com) in it.